pampatzoglou/articles/StatefulWorkloads.md

 # **Operational Considerations for Managing Stateful Workloads**

 When managing stateful workloads, whether in Kubernetes or traditional infrastructure, operational concerns like isolation, lifecycle management, security, disaster recovery, scalability, and observability take center stage.
-While the examples focus on AWS PostgreSQL and Kubernetes, the principles and best practices discussed here are broadly applicable to any environment.
+While the examples focus on AWS, PostgreSQL and Kubernetes, the principles and best practices discussed here are broadly applicable to any environment.
 This article approaches these topics from an  **operations perspective**, prioritizing reliability, maintainability, and resilience.
 The goal is not just to get a database running but to ensure it operates efficiently, scales appropriately, and remains secure under real-world conditions.
 We’ll explore key aspects of running stateful workloads, from managing failure domains to ensuring observability, and how these impact both operations teams and developers.
 Whether you’re running a database in a cloud-native setup or on bare metal, these strategies will help you build a robust, well-managed system.

 ### Table of Contents